Existing clients

 Our experience

-• Our team navigated complex connection agreements, secondary works and long-term supply arrangements, decommissioning gas boilers across 11 University of Bradford campus buildings and installing new underground distribution.
+• We supported the University of Bradford on its connection to the new, Bradford Heat Network, currently in construction.
+Our team navigated complex connection agreements, secondary works and long-term heat supply arrangements and arrangements for the decommissioning gas boilers across 11 University of Bradford campus buildings.

-• We have also supported UEA on its biomass CHP system, tackling hot water off-taker provisions, and steered Coventry University’s integration into the 25-year-old District Energy network.
+• We have also supported UEA on its biomass CHP system, tackling hot water off-taker provisions, and we steered Coventry University’s connection of multiple buildings to the Coventry Heatline network.

 Get in touch